First impressions are key.

 Make eye contact

-Make eye contact the moment you see the interviewer and throughout the interview.
+Make eye contact the moment you see the interviewer and give a firm handshake when you shake hands.
+Job seekers should also maintain eye contact throughout the interview.
 Not doing so could be construed as a lack of confidence or interest in the job.

 How to make a good impression in a video interview